 Plus, doxycycline is already used as a post-exposure pill — just not for STIs.
 The CDC recommends a single dose of the medication after a tick bite in areas with lots of Lyme disease, and one or more doses after exposure to water contaminated with the bacteria that causes leptospirosis, an infection that can lead to kidney and liver damage and even death.

 One concern is doxycycline’s side effects.
 The drug causes digestive symptoms in anywhere between 4 percent and one-third of people who take it regularly, and has been linked to skin sensitivity in anywhere between 7 percent and one-fifth of people who take the medication.
-The American study looked for signs that drug-related discomfort was enough to stop people from using it, and found encouraging results, said Connie Celum, an infectious disease doctor and researcher at the University of Washington who co-led the trial.
-Not one of more than 500 study participants stopped taking the drug because of problems tolerating its side effects.
+The American study looked for signs that drug-related discomfort was enough to stop people from using it, and found encouraging results: Not one of more than 500 study participants stopped taking the drug because of problems tolerating its side effects.

 (There’s no parallel risk with HIV PrEP because the antiviral medicine it involves doesn’t really have an effect on pathogens other than HIV.
 However, in the early days of HIV PrEP — since proven to be spectacularly effective at preventing HIV — health authorities were likewise hesitant to embrace it due to resistance fears that ended up being unfounded.)

-To date, said Luetkemeyer, there isn’t any data suggesting that doxycycline is turning lots of microbial bad guys into broadly resistant supervillains.
-However, determining the drug’s potential to wreak resistance havoc isn’t as easy as just studying its effects on a few hundred individuals, said Chris Kenyon, an infectious disease doctor at the Institute of Tropical Medicine in Antwerp, Belgium, who specializes in antibiotic resistance among sexually transmitted pathogens.
+When I spoke with her last fall, Annie Luetkemeyer, an infectious disease doctor and STI researcher at the University of California San Francisco who co-led the US study, said there isn’t any data suggesting that doxycycline is turning lots of microbial bad guys into broadly resistant supervillains.
+However, determining the drug’s potential to wreak resistance havoc isn’t as easy as just studying its effects on a few hundred individuals, said Chris Kenyon, an infectious disease doctor at the Institute of Tropical Medicine in Antwerp, Belgium, who specializes in antibiotic resistance among sexually transmitted pathogens, in a late-2022 interview.

 The drug has for decades been prescribed for people to use for months or even years at a time to prevent acne and malaria, and for maintaining chronic infections.
 A review of studies suggests that people who take long-term doxycycline brew a harder-to-treat version of Staphylococcus aureus, a potentially disease-causing bacteria in the nose.